May lockdown easing: what are the new restrictions?

 "Many people are yet to be vaccinated, so the spread of COVID-19 is far from eliminated," Abdeh says.

-"When restrictions were last eased, we saw a significant spike in cases once again, so it is vital that we do all we can to reduce the risk of this happening again.
+"When restrictions were eased previously, we saw a significant spike in cases once again, so it is vital that we do all we can to reduce the risk of this happening again.
 Social distancing is an easy and sensible measure we can take to avoid passing this respiratory disease on to other people.
 The less close contact you have with others, the less likely you are to catch the virus."

 To mask or not to mask